brianpmac/django-notes/HEROKU.md

 We will add values to these variables later.

+Note: Add `.env` to your .gitignore file if it's not already present.

 ## settings.py

 Make sure you have the following imports at the top of your settings.py file: